K-Veschgini/jsonjet/docs/guide/quick-start.md

 ## Install and Start JSONJet Server

-- Download the latest JSONJet release for your system from [GitHub releases](https://github.com/your-org/jsdb/releases)
+- Download the latest JSONJet release for your system from the [Downloads page](/downloads.html)

 ## Dependencies